-- 20. The auditor's substantive procedures shall include the following audit procedures related to the financial statement closing process: - (a) Agreeing or reconciling the financial statements with the underlying accounting records; and - (b) Examining material journal entries and other adjustments made during the course of preparing the financial statements.
+- 20. The auditor's substantive procedures shall include the following audit procedures related to the financial statement closing process: - (a) Agreeing or reconciling information in the financial statements with the underlying accounting records, including agreeing or reconciling information in disclosures, whether such information is obtained from within or outside of the general and subsidiary ledgers; and - (b) Examining material journal entries and other adjustments made during the course of preparing the financial statements.
 (Ref: Para.
 A52)